Gail Mountain DipCOT, MPhil, PHD

 Room: 1.06, First Floor, The Innovation Centre

-I am Professor of Health Services Research (assisted living research) within the Rehabilitation and Assistive Technologies Group.
-I also have an honorary chair in Occupational Therapy research at Sheffield Hallam university and research associate in the Lab4living design and health collaboration (wwwlab4living.org).
+Gail is Professor of Health Services Research (assisted living research) within the Rehabilitation and Assistive Technologies Group and member of the CLAHRC YH Telehealth and Care Technologies (TaCT) theme and Frail and Elderly theme.
+She also has an honorary chair in Occupational Therapy research at Sheffield Hallam University, is Research Associate in the Lab4living design and health collaboration (wwwlab4living.org) and is also visiting Professor at the University of Ulster.

-I worked as an occupational therapist for over 13 years before commencing a research career at the University of Leeds.
-I was awarded a Master of Philosophy degree in social psychology in 1990.
-A three year return to the health service in 1991 was followed by employment as a researcher at the Nuffield Institute for Health, University of Leeds when I also achieved a Doctorate.
-I was then employed as the first Research and Development officer at the College of Occupational Therapists, UK.
-In 2001 I moved to Sheffield Hallam University as Head of Research in the School of Health and Social Care; becoming the Director of the newly created Centre for Health and Social Care Research in 2003.
-The most recent career move was in June 2009 when I moved to the University of Sheffield.
+Gail worked as an occupational therapist for over 13 years before commencing a research career at the University of Leeds.
+In 2001 she moved to Sheffield Hallam University as Head of Research in the School of Health and Social Care; becoming the Director of the newly created Centre for Health and Social Care Research in 2003 and subsequently moved to the University of Sheffield in 2009.

-I am a member of the College of Occupational Therapists and honorary member of the Specialist Section for Older People.
-I also have membership of the Society for Research into Rehabilitation, the British Society of Gerontology and the International Society of Gerontechnology.
+Gail a member of the College of Occupational Therapists and honorary member of the Specialist Section for Older People.
+She also had membership of the Society for Research into Rehabilitation, the British Society of Gerontology and the International Society of Gerontechnology.

 - Valuing active life in dementia (VALID).
 National Institute for Health Research Programme Grant: £2,300,000 (Co-Investigator).
 This project will commence in 2012.
 It is concerned with the transferability of a well reported Dutch occupational therapy intervention into a UK context and the clinical and cost effectiveness of delivery.